Wednesday 04th June 2025, Hilton Newcastle, Bottle Bank, NE8 2AR

 09.20 Welcome by the Society’s President Mrs Yvonne D’Souza

-Chairman’s introduction to the morning programme: Is small a big problem?
+09.25 Chairman’s introduction to the morning programme: Is small a big problem? – Mr Lawrence Gnanaraj, Sunderland

-09.30 ‘Small socket – Prevention and Cure.
+09.30 ‘Small socket – prevention and cure.
 Tips for generalists to specialists’– Miss Lucy Clarke, Consultant Oculoplastic Surgeon, Royal Victoria Infirmary, Newcastle

 09.45 ‘Better to be too big than too small?’ – Mr Mike Burdon, Consultant Ophthalmologist, County Durham and Darlington Foundation Trust

-10.00 ‘Is small eye a big Problem? – Clinical pearls when it comes to cataract surgery’ – Mr Nick Wride, Consultant Ophthalmologist, Sunderland Eye Infirmary, Sunderland
+10.00 ‘Is small eye a big problem? – Clinical pearls when it comes to cataract surgery’ – Mr Nick Wride, Consultant Ophthalmologist, Sunderland Eye Infirmary, Sunderland

-– Dr Quentin Smith, Consultant Anaesthetist, Sunderland Eye Infirmary, Sunderland
+10.15 ‘What’s the big deal about anaesthetising small children in Ophthalmology?’ – Dr Quentin Smith, Consultant Anaesthetist, Sunderland Eye Infirmary, Sunderland

 10.30 Discussion and Questions

-10.45 Tea, coffee and biscuits at the Trade Exhibition
+10.45 Refreshments at the Trade Exhibition

-moderated by Mr Steve Winder, Sheffield
+11.15 Annual free paper competition moderated by Mr Steve Winder, Sheffield

 12.15 Lunch at the Trade Exhibition